 How MCP Toplist ranks servers

-Every Model Context Protocol server gets a composite score derived from four signals.
-All four are log-normalized so that one large repo doesn't dominate the ranking, and so that older, multi-version, actively-maintained servers can compete on their own merits.
+Every Model Context Protocol server gets a composite score derived from six signals.
+All are log-normalized so that one large repo doesn't dominate the ranking, and so that older, multi-version, actively-maintained servers can compete on their own merits.
+Four are supply-side signals about the project itself; two are minor demand-side terms — organic search reach and package-download volume — that nudge, rather than dominate, the result.

 Composite score weights